-- + Considers the Blackmans Swamp Creek and Ploughman Creek Floodplain Risk Management Study and Plan 2020, - + Analyses existing flood behaviour and constraint, - + Models expected flood behaviour based on the design of the proposed subdivision, - + Performs a flood impact assessment for the project. - + Consider the requirements of the Orange DCP.
+- Considers the Blackmans Swamp Creek and Ploughman Creek Floodplain Risk Management Study and Plan 2020, - + Analyses existing flood behaviour and constraint, - Models expected flood behaviour based on the design of the proposed subdivision, - + Performs a flood impact assessment for the project. - + Consider the requirements of the Orange DCP.

 The Flood Risk Impact assessment concludes the likely flood impacts on the development are within acceptable limits and that the subdivision of the land for residential purposes is capable of complying with the flood planning requirements of Orange City Council.
+There is no proposal to rezone land within the flood planning area from recreation to residential, and there is no proposal to increase the permissibility density of residential development on land which is within the flood planning area.